AlkeshKothar/Guess-The-Number/readme.txt

-the basic css and template is pre made
-I have just the logic and functionality that is Javascript
+The css and Html was made, the Javascript is the actual functionality made by me, allows user to guess the number and aim to find it and get the highscore.